activecell/activecell.com/support/forecasts/analyses/cogs-category-forecast.md

 ---
 layout: support
-title: "Overheads category forecast"
+title: "COGS category forecast"
 ---

-Before tackling the overheads forecast, be sure to check your historical overheads expenditures to make sure agree with how the history looks.
-Not only will you want to be comfortable with [expense by vendor](), but also with your [overhead category list]() and [historical spend by overhead category]().
+Before tackling the COGS forecast, be sure to check your historical cost of goods sold to make sure agree with how the history looks.
+Not only will you want to be comfortable with [COGS by vendor](), but also with your [COGS category list]() and [historical COGS by category]().

-## Viewing all overhead categories at once
+## Viewing all COGS categories at once

-Sometimes it can be useful to see the big picture by viewing all overhead categories at once.
+Sometimes it can be useful to see the big picture by viewing all COGS categories at once.

 ### Stacked column perspective

-The stacked column chart is great for visualizing how all of your overhead categories "stack up" to build a total view of overheads expense.
+The stacked column chart is great for visualizing how all of your COGS categories "stack up" to build a total view of cost of goods sold.

 <!-- screenshot -->

-This means that the top of the chart represents total overheads expense, and you can quickly visualize the breakdown among your various categories and how that breakdown changes over time.
+This means that the top of the chart represents total cost of goods sold, and you can quickly visualize the breakdown among your various categories and how that breakdown changes over time.

 ### Grouped column perspective

-By grouping the columns rather than stacking them, it is easier to compare overhead categories side by side over time.
+By grouping the columns rather than stacking them, it is easier to compare COGS categories side by side over time.

 <!-- screenshot -->